sherobbedmyboots/malkoo/Templates/Pivoting and Link Analysis.md

 - If Dynamic DNS is being used and a domain is pointing at multiple different IP addresses in a short period of time, pivoting on the IP addresses won’t give us the information we’re after.
 Also, the registrant information will belong to the DDNS providers

-- Compromised legitimate sites being used for Delivery, C2, and Exfil will also have registrant information that is not related to the adversary
+- Compromised legitimate sites being used for Delivery, C- and Exfil will also have registrant information that is not related to the adversary

 - Information discovered about IPs and domains that were determined to be malicious in the past may not hold true today.
 Some infrastructures change owners/operators frequently which means we must understand the historical context of the information we find